data2evidence/d2e/docs/README_trex_overview.md

 ## Pre-requisites
 1. Install pre-requisite softwares for running D2E.
 Refer to the installation guide [here](./1-setup/README.md).
 2. Clone Github repository d2e in your terminal using the command: `git clone --branch develop https://github.com/alp-os/d2e.git`.
-3. Clone Github repository d2e-plugins in your terminal using the command: `git clone --branch trex https://github.com/alp-os/d2e-plugins.git`. _(TODO - this step will be updated)_
-4. Request docker credentials from [D2E Support](#d2e-support) for authenticating to private docker registry to retrieve resources to run D2E.
+3. Request docker credentials from [D2E Support](#d2e-support) for authenticating to private docker registry to retrieve resources to run D2E.

 ## Environment Variables and Credentials Setup
-5. Generate environment variables: `yarn gen:dotenv`
+4. Generate environment variables: `yarn gen:dotenv`
    - Refer [here](./1-setup/environment-variables.md) for more information on the environment variables generated.
-6. Append the following variables to the `env.local` file in the format:
+5. Add the following variables to the `env.local` file in the format:
-   - `GH_TOKEN=<your-Github-PAT-token>`.
+   - `GH_TOKEN=<replace-with-credentials>`.
 (Refer [here](./1-setup/README.md) for more info)
    - `DATABASE_CREDENTIALS=[]`
+   - `DOCKER_REGISTRY_PASSWORD=<replace-with-credentials>`
+   - `DOCKER_REGISTRY_USERNAME=<replace-with-credentials>`
-7. Initialize Authentication Applications: `yarn init:logto`
+6. Initialize Authentication Applications: `yarn init:logto`

 ## Application Setup

-In d2e-plugins repo, _(TODO - this step will be updated)_

-8. Run the command to build the neccessary docker images to run D2E plugins: `yarn build`.

-In d2e repo,
+Naviage to the folder where d2e repo is downloaded.
+Run the folllowing:

-9. Run the command to get the neccessary docker images to run D2E: `yarn build:minerva`
+1. Run the command to get the neccessary docker images to run D2E: `yarn build:minerva`
-10. Start/Restarting application: `yarn start:minerva; sleep 60`
+2. Start/Restarting application: `yarn start:minerva; sleep 60`
-11. To view application logs: `yarn logs:minerva`
+3. (For debugging) To view application logs: `yarn logs:minerva`

 > **Note:**
 > - If you are starting the application for first time and/or if docker volume resources have been completely removed, re-run the **Environment Variables and Credentials Setup** section
 > - If you have setup the application before, run steps in section **Application Setup** as required.

 # D2E Guide
 ## Authentication Portal